aimms/how-to/Articles/525/525-finding-unused-identifiers.rst

 To :download:`this AIMMS 4.81 project download <model/fi.zip>`

-Most of the code is in a small library ``refids`` that can be copied to your project.
+Most of the code is in a small library ``refIds`` that can be copied to your project.
 In addition, the zip file contains the file ``fu.ams``, which is an example of using the library.

+It is easy to copy a library and a section, as explained in these two references:

+*   Adding a library to your project: `Library projects and the library manager <https://documentation.aimms.com/user-guide/introduction-to-aimms/collaborative-project-development/library-projects-and-the-library-manager.html>`_

+*   Adding code from a section: :doc:`../145/145-import-export-section`

 Using the library in your application
 -------------------------------------